-The Nomura Group holds large and concentrated positions of certain securities in its businesses such as market-making, block trading, underwriting, asset securitisation, prime brokerage, acquiring newly-issued convertible debt securities through third-party allotment or providing business solutions to meet clients' needs.
+The Nomura Group regularly holds large and concentrated positions of certain securities in its businesses such as market-making, block trading, underwriting, asset securitisation, prime brokerage or providing business solutions to meet its clients' needs.
 The Nomura Group has committed substantial amounts of capital to these businesses.
-This often requires the Nomura Group to take large positions in the securities of a particular issuer or issuers in a particular industry, country or region.
-Fluctuations in the prices of these securities can significantly affect the prices at which the Nomura Group is able to liquidate them when needed, resulting in it incurring significant trading losses, such as those incurred in connection with the U.S. Prime Brokerage Event.
-The Nomura Group generally has higher exposure to those issuers engaged in financial services businesses, including commercial banks, broker-dealers, clearing houses, exchanges and investment companies.
-There may also be cases where the Nomura Group holds relatively large amounts of securities by issuers in particular countries or regions due to the business it conducts with its clients or its counterparties.
-In addition, the Nomura Group may incur losses due to market fluctuations on asset-backed securities such as residential mortgage-backed securities (RMBS) and commercial mortgage-backed securities (CMBS).
+This often requires the Nomura Group to take large positions in the securities of a particular insuer or issuers in a particular industry, country or region.
+Fluctuations in the prices of these positions can significantly affect the prices at which the Nomura Group is able to liquidate them when needed, resulting in it incurring significant trading losses, as occurred in the U.S. Prime Brokerage Event.
+The Nomura Group generally has higher exposure to counterparties engaged in financial services businesses, including commercial banks, broker-dealers, clearing houses, exchanges and investment companies.